Moral of the Story (song)

-"Moral of the Story" is a song by American singer Ashe, featured on her second EP Moral of the Story: Chapter 1 (2019) and her debut studio album Ashlyn (2021).
+"Moral of the Story" is a song by American singer-songwriter Ashe, featured on her second EP Moral of the Story: Chapter 1 (2019) and her debut studio album Ashlyn (2021).
 The song gained popularity after it was featured in the Netflix teen rom-com film To All the Boys: P.S.
 I Still Love You (2020).
 The song is co-written and co-produced by American producer Noah Conrad and Finneas O'Connell.
 The song reached number 71 on the Billboard Hot 100, becoming Ashe's first Hot 100 entry among many other countries including United Kingdom, Ireland, France, Canada, Netherlands and New Zealand.

 Background and commercial performance

 "Moral of the Story" was originally released on Valentine's Day 2019 ahead of the release of Ashe's second EP, Moral of the Story: Chapter 1 (2019).
 The song was co-written and co-produced by five-time Grammy-winner Finneas O'Connell, and also features an uncredited lyrical contribution from his sister, Billie Eilish.
 The song made its world radio airplay premiere on KYSR on 21 February 2020.
 The song also became popular on the video-sharing platform TikTok, where it has been used in over 900 thousand videos as of June 2020.

 By the time the song had debuted at number 71 on the Billboard Hot 100, it had gained 9.7 million US streams and 4 thousand downloads.
 As a result of the song's success, Ashe debuted at number six on the Billboard Emerging Artists chart.